-A Case study covering New York City investment bank employee benefits
+A Case study covering a New York City investment bank and its employee benefits

 The Challenge HR has with Providing Compelling Perks to Employees